Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

 State laws vary when it comes to motor vehicle insurance requirements, licensing and registration.
-The term vehicle generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
-Service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
+The term "vehicle" generally includes automobiles, motorcycles, vans, trailers, and boats regularly parked or garaged overnight.
+Servicemembers and their families will need to understand their state’s laws regarding registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.

 South Carolina law requires all vehicles remaining in the state for over thirty days to be registered and licensed by the state.
 While you're an active duty military personnel, your vehicle must still be properly registered if it is driven in South Carolina.